 Ideally these should be replaced with well draught-stripped triple glazed units, although pay-back in energy savings would be over a long period.
 If more historically appropriate timber sashes are considered, it may be difficult to accommodate the thickness of triple glazing.
 Slim vacuuminsulated double glazed units can be accommodated in traditional thin timber glazing beads.
-Shutters should be restored and could also be insulated.

-Assuming use of shutters, draught stripping etc. U reduced to ~1.5 average
+Shutters should be restored and could also be insulated. or draught stripping etc. U reduced to ~1.5 average